mini-eggs/Universal-Redux-React-Router-React-boilerplate/README.md

 # Universal Redux/React-Router/React boilerplate

-Same thing but with TypeScript
+Same thing but with TypeScript and Rollup